Bachelor of Arts, Major in Media and Communication: Journalism Concentration

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.

-The BA in Mass Communication: Multiplatform Journalism is designed to provide graduates with the following marketable skills:
+The BA in Media and Communication: Journalism is designed to provide graduates with the following marketable skills:

 • Demonstrate strong oral, aural, and written communication skills.